 The Awful Fate of Melpomenus Jones

-Stephen Leacock’s The Awful Fate of Melpomenus Jones takes a sarcastic look at the themes of shyness and polite social conventions.
+This story by Stephen Leacock takes a sarcastic look at the themes of shyness and polite social conventions.
 Many readers mistakenly associate Melpomenus’s refusal to give a false reason to leave the house with his being a clergyman.
 Not so!
-In the introduction, we are told the young curate was too modest (shy) to tell a lie.
+In the introduction we are told the young curate was too modest (shy) to tell a lie.
 His downfall is because of shyness, not honesty.
-The absurd outcome is as much the over-polite hosts’ fault as it is Melpomenus’s.
+However, the absurd outcome is as much the over-polite hosts’ fault as it is Melpomenus’s.
 If anyone was responsible for his spirit rushing from the house like a hunted cat, it was them.
 More…

 The Boy in the Tunnel / The Boy on the Tünel